 A routine traffic stop revolves into a car search.
 During the search an uncased and loaded firearm is discovered by the police.
 You are handcuffed, read your Miranda rights, and interrogated.
 The charge is Aggravated Unlawful Use of a Weapon.
 In Illinois these charges are very serious

 and for repeat offenders carry the very real possibility of prison time.
 The first concern is bonding out of jail.
 The bond for these charges is relatively higher than for other offenses.
-A bond reduction motion may be your very first legal step.
-Even for bonds that are very high initially, there is a very good chance the bond amount can be lowered.

-After posting bond and getting released your attorney will begin to gather discovery after the preliminary hearing.
+After getting released your attorney will begin to gather discovery after the preliminary hearing.
 In these types of cases there may be dashcam and statement evidence, as well as forensic weapon testing.
 Sometimes a Gunshot Residue test is employed.
 Your attorney must be knowledgeable in all facets of these charges.

 UUW Charge Law Is Evolving Rapidly

 Legally, this field has had some major changes in it over the last few years.
 The federal circuit judges have ruled that a person is constitutionally able to carry a concealed weapon.
 There are pending cases before Illinois appellate and the Supreme Court concerned with what versions of UUW a person may be convicted of when the State can proceed against a person with both a felony and misdemeanor version of the UUW statutes.
 This is a major issue that your attorney must have a precise grasp of to effectively represent their clients.
 Because of this legal flux various counties have taken different approaches towards resolving both felony and misdemeanor versions of UUW.
+After the SCOTUS authored the Bruhn case, federal courts have divided on whether a felon can be convicted of a felon in possession of weapon charge.

 Recently, I represented a man who was charged with felony UUW after his car was searched and a loaded firearm was discovered in the glove box.
 The State refused to offer him a reduction to a misdemeanor.
 We filed a motion to suppress the evidence.
 This occurred during the time when the 7th Circuit Court of Appeals overturned the UUW statute.
 We were able to secure a dismissal of the charge against him.